Mapping Water Pollution in Pittsburgh

 The Vision

 What would clean rivers look like?
-I worked backward from a desirable future to identify the transitions needed to get there - from policy changes to infrastructure investments to community engagement.
+Our team worked backward from a desirable future to identify the transitions needed to get there, from policy changes to infrastructure investments to community engagement.

 Read: Visioning & Backcasting